synaptics-astra/doc/linux/index.rst

 """"""""""""""
 For SPI boot, you will need to connect the USB cable for the serial port as described in the :ref:`setup_serial_console` section above.
-This will allow you to see console messages during the flashing process and input command to the SPI U-Boot bootloader.
+This will allow you to see console messages during the flashing process and input commands to the SPI U-Boot bootloader.
 You will also need a USB drive or Ethernet cable depending on where the eMMC image files are located.
-The USB drive can be inserted into any of the 4 USB type A USB 3.0 ports.
+The USB drive can be inserted into any of the 4 USB Type-A USB 3.0 ports or the USB Type-C USB 2.0 port (may require USB Type-C to USB Type-A adaptor).

 .. figure:: media/usb-and-ethernet-ports.png

-    Astra Machina Component Diagram with UAB and Ethernet ports highlighted
+    Astra Machina Component Diagram with USB and Ethernet ports highlighted

 .. _flashing_from_usb_drive:

 Flashing Images from a USB Drive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To flash an Astra image from an external USB drive simply copy the image directory to the USB drive.
-The USB drive will need a partition with a Fat32 formatted file system and enough capacity to fit the Astra image.
+To flash an Astra system image from an external USB drive simply copy the image directory to the USB drive.
+The USB drive will need a partition with a Fat32 formatted file system and enough capacity to fit the Astra system image.

 Write the image to eMMC using the command::